yyoonsahng/CarchMind/README.md

 # :oncoming_automobile:CarchMind (Car + Catch Mind):oncoming_automobile:

 ## Introduction
 This project had been proceed in class called 'Open Source Project2' in Konkuk University.

+With our project, users will be able to

+1. Make fake car image with sketch drawing of car
+2. Check which automobile company's model is similar to fake car image based on sketch of users

 ## Installation:hammer:
 Clone this repository via